apache/flink/docs/dev/table/sql.md

 </div>
 </div>

-<span class="label label-danger">Attention in Streaming Mode</span> In order to output the above query to an external storage and have a correct result, the external storage must have the same primary key with the Top-N query.
-In the above example query, if the `product_id` is the primary key of the query, then the external table should also has `product_id` as the primary key.
+<span class="label label-danger">Attention in Streaming Mode</span> In order to output the above query to an external storage and have a correct result, the external storage must have the same unique key with the Top-N query.
+In the above example query, if the `product_id` is the unique key of the query, then the external table should also has `product_id` as the unique key.

 {% top %}